mcdougallluke/BlockShuffle/README.md

 # 🧱 Block Shuffle (Minecraft 1.21+)

-A multiplayer **Block Shuffle** game mode plugin for Minecraft 1.21 built with the Spigot API.
+A multiplayer **Block Shuffle** game mode plugin for Minecraft 1.21.5 built with the Spigot API.
 Players must race to find and stand on a randomly assigned block before the time runs out — or be eliminated!

-> 🔧 Built with Java 21 and Maven.
+> 🔧 Built with Java 21 and Gradle.
 > 🎮 Supports dynamic worlds, round tracking, player readiness, block skipping, and more.

 ---